XanaduAI/Xanadu-Quantum-Codebook/nodes/H.7.3/challengeDescription.md

 addresses and the main register stores data $\vert D_j\rangle_D$, prepared from some initial state $\vert 0\rangle_D$ by acting with a unitary, $\vert D_j\rangle_D = U_j \vert 0\rangle_D$
-(we've added subscripts for clarity.)
+(we've added subscripst for clarity.)
 The quantum computer may wish not only to retrieve individual states from their addresses, but to create an arbitrary superposition of data states.